reflectoring/reflectoring.github.io/_posts/2018-11-10-pact-node-graphql-provider.md

 Next, we're providing a `getHero()` function that is responsible to find a hero.
 In this example, we're simply always returning the same object.
-In the real world, this function would load a hero from an external resource like a database depending on an ID.
+In the real world, this function would load a hero from an external resource like a database depending on an ID that's passed in.

 In the `root` object, we're defining the GraphQL root.
 Since we're only providing a GraphQL query for heroes, the only root is `hero` which should resolve to a hero object, so we're using the `getHero` function